ampproject/amphtml/spec/amp-framework-hosting.md

 The AMP framework can be copied from `cdn.ampproject.org`.
 The latest weekly release is always served from the root of `cdn.ampproject.org`.
 All [non-deprecated releases](https://github.com/ampproject/amphtml/blob/master/spec/amp-versioning-policy.md#version-deprecations) can be found in versioned URLs: `cdn.ampproject.org/rtv/<rtv>`, where `<rtv>` is the runtime version.

+Note: The AMP Project is looking into options for packaging releases ([#27726](https://github.com/ampproject/amphtml/issues/27726)).

 #### Copy files

 A listing of files in each release can be found in `files.txt` at the root of the framework distribution.
 For example, the files included in the current weekly release are listed in [cdn.ampproject.org/files.txt](https://cdn.ampproject.org/files.txt).
 Use your favorite HTTP client to download all of the files in `files.txt`, retaining path structures.